 BACK PAIN

-Back problems are becoming more and more common.
+Back pain is increasingly common.
 About 80% of the Dutch suffer from back problems now and then.
 The back consists of several parts.
 Your neck, upper back, lower back, and pelvis/SI joint.
 For more information about neck complaints, check out the page about neck and shoulder complaints.

 ANATOMY